 Let your pharmacist know what questions you have about the information you’ve received.
 This includes the instructions from your prescriber, information you received from the pharmacy, or articles you’ve read online.
 Conflicting advice and information can leave anyone confused.

-Misinformation can add to the confusion.
-Many people who share misinformation don’t realize the information is false.
-Misinformation can come from people you know, like your friends and family, making it especially difficult to tell truth from fiction.
+False information about medical products can add to the confusion.
+False information can be spread by people who don’t even know it is false, including people you know, like your friends and family.
 Pharmacists are there to help sort through what you’ve heard.

 “We’re here to help.
 We do our best to answer every question and help consumers find trustworthy and credible sources for information,” Wagner says.